fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 executsble, `hash_validity_test`, reads the binary files and for each complicated hash procedure compares the contents of the binary file with the results of calculating hash values using the corresponding Fortran hash procedure on the same keys.
-These executables mus be run manually in the same ordeer.
+These executables must be run manually in the same ordeer.